jeremyreeder/leks/README.md

 grammatical word endings (excluding verb conjugations) are currently supported.
 There are certain ambiguous cases, such as where "eksendo" could be interpreted as "ek-sendo" or "eks-endo".
 The breakdowns given by Leks are the one or two which seem to make for the most plausible interpretations.
-When a word ends with a series of several consecutive occurrences of grammatic word-ending characters A, E, O, J, and/or N, buggy parsing currently breaks the script.